Time, Labor and Social Domination: Abstract and historical time

 The temporal dynamic of value is at the root of the historical logic of capital, according to the argument put forth by Postone.
 While Marx's theory of surplus value is often interpreted as a theory of exploitation, Postone rather examines the value in this temporal dynamic.
-In other words, the problem is not the unfair distribution of surplus value, but also the continued existence of the modern category of value itself.
 Postone argues that Marx's distinction between the production of use values and the creation of surplus value in the valorization process is critical to understanding this dynamic.
 Marx distinguished between absolute and relative surplus value, with the latter characterized by temporal acceleration.
 The higher the level of social productivity, the higher productivity must continue to increase to generate an increase in surplus value.
 However, this increase in material wealth does not reduce the need for labor.
 The sale of labor remains a necessary means of subsistence and a basic necessity for the production process, regardless of the level of productivity.
 In short, Postone's argument suggests that the commodity form structures and subjugates society through a historically specific and abstract form of temporality.